-The function allows viewing of live or real time PID data of vehicle's computer module(s).
+The View Data function allows viewing of live or real time PID data of vehicle's computer module(s).

-- To view live data, use the SCROLL button to select Live Data from Diagnostic Menu and press the ENTER/Exit button. - 2) Wait a few seconds while the scan tool validates the PID MAP.
+- 1) To view live data, use the UP/DOWN scroll button to select Live Data from Diagnostic Menu and press the OK button. - 2) Wait a few seconds while the scan tool validates the PID MAP. - Use the UP/DOWN scroll button to select View Data from Live Data menu and press the OK button.